lfost42/BrailleSymbols/README.md

 - Create a service that scrapes symbols from the ICEB database
 - Create a service that adds unique symbols to the database
 - Create a service that sorts symbols into ascii-braille order
 - Provide an option to export sorted symbols as a csv file.
-- User can add searched symbols to a list that will arrange the symbols in ascii-braille order
-- Option to configure the special symbols page

-## USER INTERFACE
-A dashboard that enables CRUD operations on records in the Braille Special Symbols database.
-A search window to allow users to add symbols to a list arranged in ascii-braille order.

 ## LOGIC DESIGN
 BrailleSymbolsAPI provides access to the database.